Azure/k8s-infra/hack/generator/spec/case-study-chained-storage-versions.md

 The existing conversion between the `v20110101` API version and `v20110101storage` version is retained, preserving in-place a conversion that's already known to be reliable.

 The new API version `20120202` has a matching storage version `v20120202storage` which becomes the authoratative storage version for the CRD.
+This conversion is identical to the earlier version.

-An addition two-way conversion between the new and old storage versions is introduced..
+An additional bidirectional conversion between `v20110101storage` and `v20120202storage` is also generated.
+Since both versions have the same structure, this is also trivial.

 ## Version Map